BaroneFG/BioClusterQuant/paper.md

 # Acknowledgements

 This work was supported by the Intramural Research Program (IRP) of the National Institute of Neurological Disorders and Stroke (NINDS).
+The findings and conclusions presented in this paper are those of the authors and do not necessarily reflect the views of the NIH or the U.S. Department of Health and Human Services.
 We acknowledge the support of the NHLBI Flow Cytometry Core and the NINDS Light Microscopy Core.

 # References